-The POP Retro Cover Of The Week continues its examination and celebration of iconic comic covers from the 1970s through the 2000s, this week returning to the Nineties, a decade when the speculative market exploded, full of #1 reboots and gimmick covers, like this glowing example from 1991.
+The POP Retro Cover Classic continues its examination and celebration of comic cover excellence from the 1960s through the 2000s, this time returning to the Nineties, a decade when the speculative market exploded, full of #1 reboots and gimmick covers, like this glowing example from 1991.

 Ghost Rider #15 featured a close-up portrait of the title character in Mark Texiera’s signature detailed style.
 Turn off the lights, and his blazing skull glowed in the dark.
-Finally, an appropriate use of glow-in-the-dark ink as the POP Retro Cover Of The Week!
+Finally, an appropriate use of glow-in-the-dark ink is a POP Retro Cover Classic!